Lachie-King24/holbertonschool-shell/basics/README.md

 15-lets_move is a script that will move all files that begin with a capital letter to /tmp/u

 16-clean_emacs is a script that will delete all files in the current directory ending with the character ~

+17-tree is a script that will create /welcome /welcome/to and /welcome/to/school in the current directory